Be Careful with Codeine to Avoid Serious Consequences

 There’s a reasonable chance that your doctor prescribed codeine to help suppress your cough.

-Now imagine that it is your child who has the persistent cough.
+Now imagine that it is your child who has a persistent cough.
 Your doctor’s prescribing decision may well be the same.
 From 2014 through 2019, medical professionals wrote 1,145,357 prescriptions for codeine and hydrocodone cough and cold medication for children up to 17 years old.

 So if your doctor is reasonably likely to prescribe codeine to you and to your kids, it is reasonable to assume the drug is safe, right?
+Well, yes and no.

 Codeine is an effective cough suppressant and can also be used for the treatment of pain.
 It’s that second use that gives a hint toward the potential hazards of codeine.
 Like many other drugs used for pain management, codeine is an opiate.